Organ transplantation in fiction: Organ theft

 The term "organlegging" was coined by Larry Niven in a series of short stories set in his Known Space future universe originally published in a 1976 collection called The Long ARM of Gil Hamilton, later expanded and re-released as Flatlander.
 The story The Patchwork Girl was also published alone as a novel in 1986.

 In Robin Cook's 1978 novel Coma, set in the present day, the organ thieves operate in a hospital, removing the organs from patients in a facility for the long-term care of patients in a vegetative state.
 The story was also made into a film, Coma in 1978, and later into a two-part television miniseries aired in 2012 on the A&E television network.

 Organ theft is a theme in a number of horror movies, including Turistas, and also (in a less overtly horrific manner) as a theme in realistic dramas such as Dirty Pretty Things and Inhale.

-In the TV series, Trigun, the protagonist's severed left arm had been transplanted without his knowledge onto an antagonist's left shoulder.
+In the TV series Trigun, the protagonist's severed left arm had been transplanted without his knowledge onto an antagonist's left shoulder.

+Theft of organs, with different variations, appears in urban legends around the world.
+One such story, about sacaojos, or eye thieves, was popular in Latin America in the 1990s.
+In this story, children are kidnapped by foreigners and their eyes are removed, then the children are returned.
+This led to several instances in real life of foreigners being distrusted on suspicion of being kidnappers.

+Another common urban legend about organ theft is that of the stolen kidney.
+This story began in Europe in the 1990s.
+The basic structure, whether reported orally or by media, is that a businessperson is traveling abroad, and is then abducted or seduced, and wakes up later with their kidneys having been removed, maybe noticing a dramatic scar on their lower back.
+This attracted real-world action, with some countries such as Germany warning their citizens to be cautious abroad.
+No real evidence was found for the stories that initially powered this legend.
+This story works as a cautionary tale to be aware of strangers, or as a tragedy of exploitation if the victims were children or had minimal agency, and fueled xenophobia.